JohnMasen/ChakraCore.NET/README.md

-## Due to some personal issue, I have to leave for a period.
-Hope this library can help you.

 # ChakraCore.NET
 A dotnet hosting library for chakracore (javascript) engine to provide scripting capability to dotnet applications.
 The primary target is make it easy to learn and use.